wlangera/gcube-bcubed-hack/paper.md

 2. The detection process: Simulation of a variety of observation processes can generate actual occurrence datasets.
 Each species has a different **detection probability**.
 The detection process will also depend on the **sampling effort** which can be different among spatial and temporal dimensions.
 We can also assign a spatial uncertainty to each observation.
 3. The grid designation process: Based on their spatial uncertainty, occurrences can be designated to grid cells of a larger grid to form a data cube.

 The simulation framework can be used to assess multiple research questions under different parameter settings, such as the effect of clustering on occurrence-to-grid designation and the effect of different patterns of missingness on data quality and indicator robustness.
 Simulation studies can incorporate scenarios with missing data, enabling researchers to assess the impact of data gaps on analyses.
 Understanding how missing data influences results is crucial for improving data collection strategies and addressing potential biases.
 With this, the secondary objective of the simulation study is to develop a visualisation tool for the simulated cubes.
 This tool aims to enhance the understanding of data clustering and missingness within the simulated environment.
-By creating a visual representation, researchers can effectively analyse and interpret patterns of clustered data as well as identify areas where data is missing.
+By creating a visual representation, researchers can effectively aid to interpret patterns of clustered data as well as identify areas where data is missing.
 This visualization capability contributes to a more comprehensive exploration of the simulated scenarios, allowing for deeper insights into the behaviour of data within the context of the study.

 The B-Cubed Hackathon took place from 2-5 April 2024.
 This paper describes the methods and results of projects 2+8 during this hackathon unless mentioned otherwise.
 The final commit hash of the GitHub repo is given at the end of this paper.
 Some function and argument names might be slighty different in this paper, because they were changed shortly after the hackathon and are used here as such to improve clarity.